 One of the best parts of camp is the singalong.
 Whether around the fire, sitting by the lake, or on your back, looking up at the stars, there’s something magical about knowing all the words to a classic and letting it all loose.
 Bring some camp magic to your Friday night by rocking out with our Camp OneTable Singalong Playlist while you cook, or host an outdoor dinner with your friends where you can all star in camp karaoke!

 Whether it’s been a stressful work week and you’re looking to destress, or you’re pumping some fun competition into your Friday night, this retractable table tennis set (available from CVS, our newest national Nourishment partner) should be your new go-to.
 Enjoy the beachy vibes inside, outside, or even across the dinner table — but maybe have your wine in plastic glasses.

 Arts & Crafts

 From embroidery to origami to modeling clay, there’s something therapeutic about getting creative and not worrying about whether it turns out perfectly.
 Of course, a camp favorite is tie-dye — and it’s super cheap, too!
 Maybe your household deserves matching Summer 2020 tees, or maybe you’re creating a summer vibes tablecloth or challah cover… or maybe you’re just seeing what’ll happen if your kitchen rags are rainbow.
-Let your colors shine!
+Check out our Friday night crafting tips and let your colors shine!